openSUSE/hpc/Documentation/HPC-Packaging.md

 needs to be included in the spec file.
 SUSE supports different versions of the same library built with different compilers and compiler versions and - if applicable - for different flavors and versions of MPI.
-Moreover, these libraries can be installed simultaniously.
+Moreover, these libraries can be installed simultaneously.

 This has the following implications: